aerubanov/aerubanov/README.md

 - 👨‍🎓 I have some background in material science and engineering -  when I was a phd student, I published several papers about metal additive manufacturing

 - ⚡ My favorite sports are running, cycling, and cross-country skiing

+- I`m a AWS Certified Developer – Associate

 <br/>

 ## I`m working on/learn now
-- AWS certification
+- JAX
 - Neural network for object localization
 - Contributing to [pymc](https://github.com/pymc-devs/pymc)

 ## What I want to learn
-- JAX
 - Sparse Gaussian process regression
 - C/C++
+- Cellular automata for application in materials science

 ## My Skill Set